 The set pieces like the local town, the neighborhood, and The House mixed with The Cat’s magical crate looks spot on like one of those amusement parks where you see the environment coming to life.

 The format is more cleaner than the dirty rusted filter used in The Grinch.

 Two pause worthy moments including The Cat’s birth certificate showing his birthday which is Mike Myers’ actual birthday.
 There’s a reference to the dog from Men In Black with a doghouse name Frank and a Pug is in it for a few seconds.
 Pugs are my favorite type of dog breed.

 Smash Mouth did a cover version of The Beatles song “Getting Better.”
-Its not the first time Smash Mouth was involved in a Mike Myers film.
+It is not the first time Smash Mouth was involved in a Mike Myers film.
 Also another Shout Out to Dakota Fanning in I Am Sam, because her character’s father is a huge fan of the band.

 Kitty Litter: The Cat never rhymes throughout the film.
 The producers completely forgot the rhyming because it’s one of Dr. Seuss’ iconic trademarks.
 It’s just like Deadpool in X-Men Origins: Wolverine with his mouth sowed up!

 Mrs. Kwan, the baby sitter hired by the kids mom, does nothing but sleep until the very end.